KasaFidie-Technologies/handsTalk/SignGPT/README.md

 # Hand Detection and Sign Language Conversion App

 This PyQt5 application utilizes hand detection techniques to convert hand gestures into sign language symbols.
-The application captures video from the camera, processes it using MediaPipe for hand detection, and converts the detected gestures into letters, the letter are sent to chatGPT 3.5 turbo for respond and the return respond are displaced in text and sign emoji for readabilty of choice.
+The application captures video from the camera, processes it using MediaPipe for hand detection, and converts the detected gestures into letters, the letter are sent to chatGPT 3.5 turbo for respond.

 ## Features
 - Real-time hand detection and gesture recognition